-- In a medium but deep saucepan, combine the purées, maple syrup, and pectin.
+- In a medium but deep saucepan (Use a saucepan with a capacity of 2 liters (8 cups)), combine the purées, maple syrup, and pectin.
 Bring to a boil.
 Stir frequently and allow to boil until the temperature on a candy thermometer reads 110° C (225° F).
 Be careful!
 This preparation will get very hot and the thickening liquid will bubble and perhaps splash.
 Keep a close eye on the heat toward the end of cooking to prevent the mixture from sticking to the bottom and burning.

 - Remove from heat and add the lemon juice.

 - Transfer to a 20 cm (8 in) square pan lined with parchment paper.
 (Use a parchment paper-lined loaf pan to get a thicker spread.)
 Allow to cool at room temperature for a few hours.

 - Remove from pan and cut into the shapes (cubes, strips, triangles, etc.) you like.
 You could also shape with a knife or cookie cutter.

 - Coat with maple sugar and store in an air-dry container.

 *Use a commercial apple puree as the amount of pectin included in the product helps.

 ** If you use berry purées (i.e. strawberry, raspberry, cranberry, etc), you’ll have to put them through a sieve first.